Confidential · 2026

 The market is moving through these stages right now.
 The window to own each one closes fast.

-Proprietary models trained on product intent generate complete implementations.
-Fine-tuned per company, per workflow.
+Proprietary models trained on product intent.
 The spec is the product.

 The teams that enter Stage 2 now will own the data to build Stage 3.
 The teams that stay in Stage 1 will be buying that capability from someone else, or they won't exist.